trzeciak20p/guess-color/README.md

-# guess-color
+# Guess Color
-You can try your skill at guessing the RGB values of shown colors
+You can try your skill at guessing the RGB (hex planned for the future) values of shown colors